collapsed-stacks/startups/questions/189/in-canada-do-startups-get-help-from-the-government.md

 - tagged: `funding`, `canada`, `game-studio`, `grants`
 - score: 5

-<p>I live in Canada and I am planning to create my own startup in the next years (a small indie game studio).
-I think I've heard somewhere that the government helps startups by giving them money so they don't go bankrupt from the start, but I am not sure this is true or not.</p>
+I live in Canada and I am planning to create my own startup in the next years (a small indie game studio).
+I think I've heard somewhere that the government helps startups by giving them money so they don't go bankrupt from the start, but I am not sure this is true or not.

-<p>If it is true, what would I need to do to get help from the government.</p>
+If it is true, what would I need to do to get help from the government.

-<p>P.S.
-If it can help, I am living in the province of Quebec.</p>
+P.S.
+If it can help, I am living in the province of Quebec.

 ## Answer 207